AlteredAdmin/Dell-PowerScale/isi_gather_info.md

 # OneFS `isi_gather_info` Utility Overview

 The OneFS `isi_gather_info` utility is a key tool for collecting and collating context and configuration to aid in the identification and resolution of bugs and issues in cluster environments.
+If you are createing a service request for dell they will probally ask for this.

 Its primary functions include:

 - Executing various commands, scripts, and utilities on the cluster.
 - Gathering results into a single ‘gzipped’ package.